arvindpj007/Docker-Mutiple-Containers/README.md

-# docker mutiple container
+# Services Spanning Multiple Contianers

-Creating a simple service by interaction of multiple services.
+Creating a service that spans across multiple containers in docker.